 Freshwater Habitats Trust is led by the Senior Management Team

-Dr Jeremy Biggs is the co-founder and Director of the trust.
+Dr Jeremy Biggs is the co-founder and CEO of the trust.
 Jeremy has over 25 years experience in the field of freshwater biology.
 His research interests focus on the maintenance of aquatic biodiversity at a landscape scale, and how different land management practices can mitigate the effects of pollution on the water environment.
 He leads several large partnership projects such as the Water Friendly Farming initiative and the Million Ponds Project.
 He is a member of the National Advisory Board of the Environment Bank Ltd, of the Research Advisory Group for the Defra Demonstration Test Catchments Project, and is a trustee of Wildlife and Countryside Link.
 He is also actively involved in the voluntary wildlife recording sector and is life member of the British Dragonfly Society.

 Naomi is a freshwater ecologist with a particular interest in macroinvertebrates, temporary ponds and the freshwater habitats of the New Forest.
 Her work takes her all over the country undertaking surveys to determine pond quality and provide pond management and pond creation advice; and many of you will know her from the training events we organised for PondNet.
 She also undertakes research for the Freshwater Habitats Trust, often in partnership with other organisations to protect our rarest species such as the Tadpole Shrimp and Great Crested Newt, to determine the impact of invasive non-native species like New Zealand Pigmyweed, and increasing our understanding of water quality issues to develop sustainable strategies for the protection of freshwater landscapes like the New Forest.